openlegend/core-rules/core/SRD.md

-feat include an analytical warrior or martial artist who analyzes angles, leverage, and physics to substitute Logic for Might, or a gunslinger who channels dark energy, giving her deadshot accuracy and substituting Entropy for Agility.**Special**: This feat can only be purchased once.
+feat include an analytical warrior or martial artist who analyzes angles, leverage, and physics to substitute Logic for Might, or a gunslinger who channels dark energy, giving her deadshot accuracy and substituting Entropy for Agility. \newline

+**Special:** This feat can only be purchased once.
 In addition, the primary attribute must be either social, mental, or supernatural, while the substituted attribute must be physical.

 ## Bane Focus

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Ability to invoke the chosen bane

-**Description**

-You are specialized in the use of a particular bane that is iconic to your character.
+**Description:** You are specialized in the use of a particular bane that is iconic to your character. \newline

-**Effect**

-Choose a bane that you can invoke.
+**Effect:** Choose a bane that you can invoke.
 When making a damaging attack, you can inflict this bane for free when you deal at least 5 points of damage (as opposed to the usual 10).
 Each attack is still only capable of inflicting a single bane.
 When making a bane attack, you get Advantage 2